CELPIP vs. IELTS: Choosing the Right Proficiency Test

 CELPIP:

-· Primarily Canadian accents, with some regional variation.
+Primarily features Canadian accents, with some regional variation.

 IELTS:

-· Features a mix: British, Australian, New Zealand, American, and Canadian accents.
+Features a mix of accents: British, Australian, New Zealand, American, and Canadian.

-· Prepares candidates for international communication, especially in academic environments.
+Prepares candidates for international communication, especially in academic settings.

 If you're more comfortable with North American English, CELPIP may feel more natural.